 Laureates will officially be announced on December 20th, 2021 and the Prize Ceremony will be held on January 20th, 2022.

 6. Is the Grand Prize for one person or a group of people?
 Will the Grand Prize be shared with two people from different fields?
-How many persons can share a Prize?
+How many people can share a Prize?

 The prize can be shared, and it may be shared between people from different fields if contributions from different fields are necessary to deliver global benefit.
-So, there may be people from one institution or from several, and it may well be that it is people with different backgrounds, fields and contributions solving the same problem.
-The Foundation and the Prize Council decided not to put a tag on the number, because sometimes you may need a team of scientists to come up with a solution for a problem.
+Therefore, there may be people from one institution or from several institutions with different backgrounds, fields, and contributions solving the same problem.
+The Foundation and the Prize Council do not put an upper limit on the number of winners for a prize.

 7. Are the VinFuture Prizes given annually?